remaro-network/auv_profeat/README.md

 *A description of how to use the artifact in general accompanied by small examples -> Already part of the previous section?*

 ## Extend and Modify the Artifact
-The artifact can be extended in different ways, some ideas are collected below.
+The artifact can be modified and extended in different ways, some ideas are collected below.
 - Explore new scenarios.
 - Analyse different properties.
+- Change the probabilites of the transitions.
 - Introduce different environmental or internal parameters that can trigger adaptation, i.e., feature changes by the feature controller.
 - Include new modules.
 This would probably also entail modifying or extending the synchronisation between the different modules and extending the feature controller.
 - Make the feature model richer, including more functionalities of the AUV that can be changed during runtime.
 This would also include extending both the module for the AUV and the feature controller.